 In addition to the development of traditional CME, the UChicago Center for CME jointly sponsors programs with area community hospitals, local medical societies and other health care institutions and groups, as well as in-house conferences for our own faculty and staff.
 Medical professionals can also collaborate with the Kovler Diabetes Center on clinical research.

 For complete information on upcoming continuing education events, e-learning opportunities and regularly scheduled learning series, please visit the Center for CME website.

 Our fellowship program in Endocrinology, Diabetes, and Metabolism is accredited by the Accreditation Council for Graduate Medical Education.
 Geared toward trainees interested in academic research careers, the fellowship program integrates basic research training with ongoing clinical exposure to facilitate the translation of laboratory findings to patient diagnosis and treatment.

 The majority of clinical training takes place in our adult outpatient clinics, but fellows also participate in patient care in pediatric and reproductive endocrinology.
 Fellows also attend weekly lecture series on recent developments in endocrinology research, presented by national and international experts.

-Click on the links below for more information about University of Chicago Medicine training programs in Endocrinology, Diabetes, and Metabolism: Adult and Pediatric ACGME Fellowships in Endocrinology, Diabetes, and Metabolism
+Click on the links below for more information about UChicago Medicine training programs in Endocrinology, Diabetes, and Metabolism: Adult and Pediatric ACGME Fellowships in Endocrinology, Diabetes, and Metabolism

 The Kovler Diabetes Center is recognized as one of the world’s leading research and treatment facilities for monogenic diabetes patients.